 This TOE provides the security of an EAL5+ evaluated card with the flexibility of an open platform.

-Additionally to the [[PP-JCS-Open], the TOE has a set of administrative commands for the management of the product during the product life.
-Therefore, it allows for the loading of applets before or after the issuance of the card.
+It allows for the loading of applets before or after the issuance of the card.
 These applets MAY or MAY NOT be evaluated on this platform.